9 Ways to Avoid Holiday Weight GainBy Jenny Craig

 3. Plan for social situations.

-You can still enjoy social events while following your weight loss plan; it just takes a little pre-planning.
+You can still enjoy social events while following your weight loss program; it just takes a little pre-planning.
 When going to a holiday party, offer to bring a vegetable platter so you'll have a healthy snack to munch on.
 If you're going out to eat, check out the menu online to plan your meal ahead of time.

 Did you know?
 A Jenny Craig weight loss consultant can give you helpful strategies to avoid holiday weight gain and stick to your weight loss goals when times (like the holidays) are tough.